sabbir28/S_man/README.md

 ---

 The script provides a convenient way to send requests to a server using various data types.
 It can be useful for testing APIs, interacting with web services, or performing data exchange with a server.

+---

+You can also contack me with my facebook acount https://web.facebook.com/sabbir28.github.io